informalsystems/quint/docs/pages/docs/development-docs/architecture-decision-records/adr004-effect-system.md

 Lambda parameters have an effect variable with a name built from the parameter name and its reference, which can always be found in the context.
-This way, we ensure that the effect is the same for all ocurrences of that parameter.
+This way, we ensure that the effect is the same for all occurrences of that parameter.

 ```
  { kind: 'param', identifier: p, reference: ref } ∈ Γ